DitroniX/ESPKnack-LoRa-Isolated-I-Os-RS485-5-60V-4-20mA-Relays-DIN/README.md

 [**For Latest Project Updates - Click Here**](https://github.com/DitroniX/ESPRanger-LoRa-GNSS-GPS-IMU-RS485-60V?tab=readme-ov-file#updates)

 ## Updates
+-   26-01-05 - The Kickstarter ESPKnack project has been formed.
+A basic preview video made and uploaded.
+A complete video to follow once the beta boards arrive.
 -   25-12-24 - Alpha Design, Schematics and Layout Topology

 ## Availability